Become a Vermont Recovery Coach

 According to the Vermont Governor’s Office and the Vermont Department of Health, one of the number one needs of healthcare in Vermont is the need for more Vermont Recovery Coaches.
 We need them in our schools, our Emergency Departments, our corrections facilities, our employment agencies and in our community.
 People recover – and Recovery Coaches meet them where they are at, providing thoughtful listening, tools, and strength-based resources.

-Recovery Vermont has gone Virtual!
-In response to COVID-19 to continue making our trainings accessible, our next few trainings will be held online.
+The Vermont Recovery Coach Academy has moved to remote learning!
+In response to COVID-19, in order to continue making our trainings accessible, our next few trainings will be held online.

 What Our Recovery Coach Academy Participants Have To Say

-The Academy is open to anyone interested in the recovery field: peers, individuals in long-term recovery, family members, clinicians, allies, professionals, and friends.
+All students who are associated with one of Vermont’s Recovery Centers must have the Center Director’s approval in order to attend.
+The Academy is also open to other recovery supports such as Working Fields and recovery employment, recovery residences; staff at treatment centers; and some related fields.
 Requirements include: one year minimum of continuous sobriety (if applicable); a supervisor and a support plan; a valid email address; and basic computer skills.

 Meals, lodging and transportation are not provided with the training.
 Participants are responsible for setting up their own accommodations.